-You've got to hand it to The Ordinary, it always keeps on top of the most talked-about skincare trends.
-It was one of the first brands to really champion beta glucan (a hydrating ingredient that experts say can work 20% harder than hyaluronic acid) in its latest Natural Moisturising Factors moisturiser.
-And when we all fell for niacinamide (which is claimed to minimise excess oil production and fine lines and act as an anti-inflammatory), it brought us the bestselling Niacinamide 10% + Zinc 1% (a snip of the price of other serums on the market at just $9.50).
+You've got to hand it to The Ordinary.
+It always keeps on top of the most talked-about skincare trends.
+It was one of the first brands to really champion beta-glucan (a hydrating ingredient that experts say works 20% harder than hyaluronic acid) in its latest Natural Moisturizing Factors moisturizer.
+And when we all fell for niacinamide (which minimizes excess oil production and fine lines and is anti-inflammatory), it brought us the bestselling Niacinamide 10% + Zinc 1% (a snip of the price of other serums on the market at just $6).
 It makes sense, then, that the brand's scientists are leaning into one of the biggest beauty movements right now: skin barrier support.

 What is the skin barrier?

 Everyone has a skin barrier.
-It's the name given to the outermost layer of your skin, which prevents water loss and stops harmful things like bacteria from getting inside.
-When your barrier is happily intact, skin feels soft and supple.
-When it isn't, you can expect flaky, dry, rough or red skin that's usually sore to the touch.
-You might associate a damaged skin barrier with cold weather, when high winds and heating both have a hand in zapping skin of moisture.
-However, anything can throw your skin barrier off balance, including over-cleansing, using skincare ingredients like retinol and exfoliating acids incorrectly or too frequently, and too much UV exposure (sunburn, we're looking at you).
+It's the name given to the outermost layer of skin, which prevents water loss and stops harmful things like bacteria from getting inside.
+When your barrier is happily intact, your skin feels soft and supple.
+When it isn't, you can expect flaky, dry, rough, or red skin that's usually sore to the touch.
+You might associate a damaged skin barrier with cold weather, when high winds and central heating both have a hand in zapping skin of moisture.
+However, anything can throw your skin barrier off balance, including over-cleansing, incorrect use of skincare ingredients like retinol and exfoliating acids, and too much UV exposure (sunburns, we're looking at you).

-Products that claim to maintain the skin's barrier aren't exactly new but on 15th September The Ordinary will be adding Soothing & Barrier Support Serum, $29.10, to its burgeoning skincare family.
-The brand claims that the new product helps to improve the look of uneven skin texture, soothes the appearance of redness associated with dry skin and promotes radiance.
-This all sounds promising but what exactly is inside it?
-I was the first beauty journalist to receive a sample in early July and of course I made a beeline for the ingredients list.
+Products that claim to fix and maintain the skin's barrier aren't exactly new, but on September 14, The Ordinary will add the Soothing & Barrier Support Serum to its burgeoning ski-care family.
+The brand claims that the new product helps to improve the look of uneven skin texture, soothes the appearance of redness associated with dry skin, and promotes brighter skin.
+This all sounds promising, but what exactly is inside it?
+I was the first beauty journalist to receive a sample in early July and of course, I made a beeline for the ingredients list.

 First up, lipids, an umbrella term for fats and oils.
-Without subjecting you to a science lesson, the lipids in this serum are ceramides, essentially fatty molecules which hold the skin barrier together.
-Ceramides occur naturally in the skin but our reserves often run low, resulting in dry, itchy and inflamed skin.
-Serums and moisturisers containing ceramides help to replenish these reserves.
+Without subjecting you to a science lesson, the lipids in this serum are ceramides, essentially fatty molecules that hold the skin barrier together.
+Ceramides occur naturally in the skin but our reserves often run low, resulting in dry, itchy, and inflamed skin.
+Serums and moisturizers containing ceramides help replenish these reserves.
 Then there's vitamin B12.
-Compared to vitamin C and vitamin A (aka retinol), this vitamin is often overlooked in skincare but various studies have shown that topical application can be beneficial, particularly for atopic dermatitis, a condition that results in dry, itchy and cracked skin.
+Compared to vitamin C and vitamin A (aka retinol), this vitamin is often overlooked in skin care.
+But various studies have shown that topical application is beneficial, particularly for atopic dermatitis, a condition that results in dry, itchy, and cracked skin.

 Is The Ordinary’s Soothing & Barrier Support Serum any good?

-I've been using this serum every day for almost a month now, after cleansing and before sunscreen in the daytime, then after cleansing and before moisturiser in the evening.
-At first I thought, How special can a moisturising serum be?
-But I didn't realise just how much my skin would benefit from this extra moisturising step.
-No matter how hard I try to stay out of the sun, outdoor dinners, drinks and catch-ups with friends mean my skin has felt rather frazzled lately.
+I've been using this serum every day for almost a month now, after cleansing and before sunscreen in the daytime, then after cleansing and before moisturizer in the evening.
+At first, I thought, How special can a moisturizing serum be?
+But I didn't realize just how much my skin would benefit from this extra moisturizing step.
+No matter how hard I try to stay out of the sun, outdoor dinners, drinks and catch-ups with friends mean my skin has felt rather frazzled this summer.
 To keep my breakouts under control, I also sometimes use tretinoin, a high-strength retinoid that can make skin dry.
 Incorporating this serum into my routine has helped to alleviate parched areas and flaky pieces of skin typical of retinoid use.

-At $29.10, this serum is pricier than others in The Ordinary's repertoire.
-It doesn't necessarily target a certain skin issue, like Alpha Arbutin 2% + HA, $17.50, which is great for hyperpigmentation or Aloe 2% + NAG 2% Solution, $22.90, for helping to fade post-acne marks.
+At $17, this serum is pricier than others in The Ordinary's repertoire.
+It doesn't necessarily target a certain skin issue like Alpha Arbutin 2% + HA, which is great for hyperpigmentation, or Aloe 2% + NAG 2% Solution for helping to fade post-acne marks.
 However, that means everyone can use it.
-Sure, lots of skincare nowadays boasts similar ingredients, particularly ceramides and antioxidants, but I like that they're all in one place in this serum, which is still relatively affordable considering.
+Sure, lots of skin care nowadays boasts similar ingredients, particularly ceramides and antioxidants, but I like that they're all in one place in this serum, which is still relatively affordable.
 Is it a must for post-summer skin?
 Probably not, but I am sold on its lightweight approach to boosting moisture.